pangcrd/8x8WS2812/README.md

-Im using STM32C6 Bluepill
+Im using STM32C6 Bluepill.
-Change your board [ESP,Arduino,PIC,..] in plaformio.ini
+You can change your board [ESP,Arduino,PIC,..] in plaformio.ini